 Excellent diodes perform excellently, reducing oscillatory ringing amplitude by as much as 22X compared to the poorest diodes.
-Diodes which performed well at 100mA, and 8 "very best of the best" are iden-Among the 48 diodes tested, 40 were deemed excellent at 100mA, and 8 "very best of the best" are identified.
+Diodes which performed well at 100mA also performed well at 2.0 amperes.
+Among the 48 diodes tested, 40 were deemed excellent at 100mA, and 8 "very best of the best" are identified.
 It was also found that CRC snubbers eliminate ringing completely, even with the poorest diodes.